The Hamilton Beach Wave-Action Blender for Summer Green Pea and Mint Soup

 Once the fresh mint is stirred through the blended soup near the end of its simmer, its flavor shortly intensifies ever so slightly, not too dominant, yet lending to the finish a burst of clean, fresh flavor.

-While the new Hamilton Beach Wave-Action Blender with the lid spout that makes pouring easy is one of the features of this appliance, one of my immediate thoughts when I agreed to test out this new blender was its suitability in various vegetable soup preparations, both raw and cooked beginning with Summer Pea and Mint Soup.
+The new Hamilton Beach Wave-Action Blender with the lid spout ‘that makes pouring easy’ is one of the features of this appliance so one of my immediate thoughts when I agreed to test out this new blender was its suitability in various vegetable soup preparations, both raw and cooked beginning with Summer Pea and Mint Soup.

-The 700-watt peak power motor of the Hamilton Beach Wave-Action Blender seemed a just right combination of speed and power and with a push of the ‘Puree, Smoothie, Icy Drink’ button easily produced the desired smooth consistency.
-Upon transferring the blended soup back into pot, the 48 ounce glass jar is dishwasher safe, no blade and fussy crevice parts clean up required.
+The 700-watt peak power motor of the Hamilton Beach Wave-Action Blender seemed a just right combination of speed and power and with a push of the ‘Puree, Smoothie, Icy Drink’ button it easily produces the desired smooth consistency.
+Upon transferring the blended soup back into the pot for finishing with a 48-ounce glass jar which is dishwasher safe, there are no blades and fussy crevice parts required for clean up.
 The smooth black lid fits snugly to the jar top base and is easily and quickly washed in warm soapy water.

 The Wave-Action Blender worked well.
 Really well.
 With a steady and consistent blend the contents did not leak, nor did they burst or splatter off the lid.

-In fact, the Wave-Action Blender worked so well that while needing to also keep up on my surplus of growing garden tomatoes, I gave it a try on another soup, Creamy Roasted Fresh Tomato Soup.
+In fact, the Wave-Action Blender worked so well that while needing to also keep up on my surplus of growing garden tomatoes, I gave it a try on my Creamy Roasted Fresh Tomato Soup.
 Perfect consistency again.
 The other options outside of ‘OFF’ on the 6 front button panel include; ‘Mix Milkshake Easy Clean,’ and the two pulse buttons for ‘Dice, Chop, Salsa’ and ‘Grind Crush Ice.’

 - 1 onion, chopped